junguler/firefox-dark-userContent.css/README.md

 | a:hover | color of hovered links | ![](examples/hover.jpg) | ![](examples/hover2.jpg) |
 | a:active | color of active/clicked links | ![](examples/active.jpg) | ![](examples/active2.jpg) |

+note that some light and dark colors are inverted for the values to be easily visible

 <br>